NikitaMarinovich/NikitaMarinovich/README.md

 ### Hey!
 <img align="left" src="https://orhun.dev/img/crow.png">

-I'm **Nikita** , I'm looking for a job as a Software Tester.
-Proficient with Postman, SQL, DevTools, Jira, Azure.
-I will be useful thanks to my critical thinking, attention to detail, hard work, and experience of work in the such interesting and difficult area as radiation chemistry and agriculture chemistry.
-Here I want to share some web and mobile testing portfolio items gained during my studies and current internships
+I'm **Nikita** , I'm a QA Engineer specializing in testing fintech and blockchain solutions, with extensive experience in web and mobile ecosystems for the crypto community.
+I am proficient in API testing (REST/SOAP), GUI testing, and various testing methodologies, including regression, functional, and load testing.
+I'm committed to continuous professional development and implementing new knowledge to ensure top-notch product quality.

 <br>